anandaworldwide/ananda-library-chatbot/SECURITY-TODO.md

 - [x] Create a "session expired" modal that appears when authentication cannot be restored
 - [x] Make sure all API requests properly await token initialization before sending
 - [x] Add retry mechanism with exponential backoff for authentication failures

-### React Query Integration Testing

-- [ ] Test the Answers page to verify React Query fetching with pagination
-- [ ] Verify like/unlike functionality with optimistic updates
-- [ ] Test downvoting and verify vote state is maintained properly
-- [ ] Test that data fetching works after JWT expiration (token refresh)

-### Component Interaction Testing

-- [ ] Test MessageItem components with vote functionality
-- [ ] Test AnswerItem components with like functionality
-- [x] Verify copy link functionality in both components
-- [ ] Test source display positions (above/below content)
-- [ ] Verify related questions display correctly when enabled

-### Error Handling Testing

-- [ ] Test behavior when token is invalid/expired (should automatically refresh)
-- [ ] Test rate limiting functionality for protected endpoints
-- [ ] Verify appropriate error messages for authentication failures
-- [ ] Test network error recovery with React Query retry mechanism

-### Regression Testing

-- [ ] Verify WordPress plugin integration still works with the new auth system
-- [ ] Test existing functionality (search, related questions, etc.) to ensure no regressions
-- [ ] Verify NPS survey submission still works with the new protection
-- [ ] Test contact form submissions with JWT auth

-This security implementation will ensure all API endpoints are protected using the JWT-based token system, maintaining a consistent security approach across the application.